 Generic Methods

-Like classes, when the type of method’s parameters cannot be specified, we can parameterize (typify) the method.
-Accordingly, the indication of a specific type will happen during the invocation of the method, replacing the unknown type with a specific one, as we did in the classes.
+Like classes, when the type of the method’s parameters cannot be specified, we can type parameterize the method.
+Subsequently, the implementation of a specific type will happen during the invocation of the method, replacing the unknown type with the specific one, as for classes.

-Typifying of a method is done, when after the name and before the opening bracket of the method, we add <K>, where K is the replacement of the type that will be used later:
+Type parametrization of a method is done by adding <K> after the name and before the opening bracket of the method.
+Where K is any arbitrary character that is not T, substituting for the type that will be used later: